nakasaky55/finalpj-twitter/README.md

 * The users will be able to create post.
     * User can share, edit or delete their posts.
-    * Other users can react, share or comment to other users's post.
+    * Other users can react, share or comment to other users's post. ( share is broken )

 * Mobile Friendly.

 * Filtering / Searching
-    * React + API hooks for filtering/searching a list of people to date.
+    * User can explore the newest tweet based on hastag

 ### Landing Page